ChristoffelDoorman/Visualisation-project/REPORT.md

 ## Decisions
 After twe weeks, I decided to switch the locations of the visualisations.
-Instead of the linechart bottom-left, with the two piecharts right of it (see project proposalsketch beneath), I decided to place the linechart at the right-top location.
+Instead of the linechart bottom-left, with the two piecharts right of it (see project-proposal sketch beneath), I decided to place the linechart at the right-top location.
 I left the piecharts at the bottom.
 This was a bit more symmetrical and gave the visualizations some more space.
 For the rest, I sticked to the initial plans.

 ![](/doc/project_sketch.png)